F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 ---------------------------
 General workflow to configure a logging source:

-- Define a local virtual address and specify the Event Listener port (this enables TS to act as a local, on-box listener)
+- Define a local virtual address and specify the Event Listener port (this enables BIG-IP TS to act as a local, on-box listener)
 - Define a pool of logging servers
 - Create an unformatted high speed logging destination that references the pool
 - Create a formatted destination